refactco/everhour-time-off/README.md

     * users:read
     * users:read.email
   7. On the `left-side panel`, click on `OAuth & Permissions` and copy `Bot User OAuth Token`.
-  8. Add Bot as a member in the channel you want to send the report.
+  8. Add Bot  in the channel you want to send the report.
 ### Everhour
  1. Go to [app.everhour.com](https://app.everhour.com/#/account/profile).
  2. On the `left-side panel`, click on `Setting`.